A Prayer for the Dying: Editing dispute

 Goldwyn said "I won't say the experience [of making the movie] was terribly happy, but it's a good picture and he [Rourke] is very good in it."

 "It isn't often a writer gets his work so accurately brought to the screen", Higgins wrote.

 Reception

 The film was due to open the London Film Festival on 11 November 1987 but was pulled following the IRA's Remembrance Day bombing in Enniskillen on 8 November.

 A Prayer for the Dying had a mixed reaction.
 Some liked Rourke's performance.
 Others found fault in his Irish accent.
 Other critics thought Bob Hoskins was miscast in his portrayal of the priest.

 Director's cut

 There were rumours that there was going to be a director's cut of the film as Mike Hodges had a critical hit film Croupier.
 That release was going to be by MGM.
 Both region 1 and 2 have the original theatrical release.
+A copy of the director's cut is preserved in the BFI special collection.